 Malta vs Cyprus Citizenship, what’s the best option?
-If you’re looking to get your European citizenship in less than one year, good news for you.
-We’ve compared the best citizenship by investment programs in Europe: Cyprus and Malta.
+If you’re looking to get your European citizenship without much hassle, good news for you.
+We’ve compared the best residency and citizenship by investment programs in Europe: Cyprus and Malta.

-Liberation from visa-related formalities, an attractive business climate, as well as personal security guarantees, are just some of the reasons that Malta and Cyprus passport programs are so popular.
+Liberation from visa-related formalities, an attractive business climate, and personal security guarantees are just some of the many reasons why the Malta and Cyprus passport programs are so popular.

-Whether you wish to obtain EU citizenship in any of these countries because you’re looking for opportunities for scaling a business or are interested in a high standard of living and access to a progressive healthcare system, below, you’ll find all you need to know about Malta vs Cyprus citizenship.
+Whether you wish to obtain EU citizenship in either one of these countries because you’re looking for opportunities for scaling a business, or are interested in a high standard of living and access to a progressive healthcare system, below, you’ll find all you need to know about the advantages of a second passport, and the process for Malta vs Cyprus citizenship.

 Quick Comparison between Malta vs Cyprus Citizenship